How to Prevent Ants on Hummingbird Feeders

 It can be so infuriating putting out a hummingbird feeder only to find it quickly overrun with pesky ants.
-Not only does it keep the hummingbirds and other nectar feeding birds away, it encourages more ants which nobody wants.
+Not only does it keep the hummingbirds and other nectar feeding birds away, it encourages more ants and that is something nobody wants.

-After looking on the internet and being discouraged with the results, I have come up with an easy and virtually free way to keep ants away from the feeders.
+After looking on the internet and being discouraged with the results, I have come up with an easy and virtually free way to keep ants away from my feeders.

-In fact, it is so simple you'll likely be able to do this with items you have around your house.
+In fact, it's so simple you'll likely be able to do this with items you have around your house.

 Ways to Keep Ants Away From Hummingbird Feeders

 When I looked on the internet for ideas, all I found were ideas for moats or coatings for the hook or chain.
 I have tried all of these with only limited success.
 Let's look at their shortcomings.